IgniteUI/igniteui-docfx/en/components/carousel.md

 ### Animations

-Animated slide transitioning gives the end users really nice experience during their interaction with the carousel.
+Animated slide transitions provide the end-users a nice experience when interacting with the carousel.

-The carousel by default is configured with `slide` animation transitioning and also supports a `fade` animation.
+The carousel is configured to use the `slide` animation by default but it also supports `fade` as an alternative animation.

 The animations are configured through the [animationType]({environment:angularApiUrl}/classes/igxcarouselcomponent.html#animationtype) input, like this: